nmwsharp/geometry-central/docs/docs/surface/algorithms/geodesic_distance.md

 These routines implement the _fast marching method_ (FMM) for geodesic distance on triangle meshes, as described by [Kimmel and Sethian 1998](https://www.pnas.org/doi/pdf/10.1073/pnas.95.15.8431).

-This implementation allows you to obtain unsigned distance to a set of points, or signed distance to a set of curves.
+This implementation allows you to obtain unsigned distance to a source set of points, or signed distance to a source set of curves, where the distance values on the source set may be initialized to any value.
+(When initial distances are not 0, "signed" means that the gradient of distance is continuous across the source curves.)

 Note that as a wave-based propagation method, if the source curves are not closed, then signed distance output is not guaranteed to be well-behaved; if you're looking for robust signed distance computation, consider the [Signed Heat Method routines](/surface/algorithms/signed_heat_method).
 If your curves are closed, then FMM will in general be more efficient.